AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.1.
 Precipitation climatology

-> Summary: For the cross validation task,
-> relatively large biases persist in the precipitation climatology
+> Summary: Relatively large biases persist in the precipitation climatology
 > even after applying bias correction.
 > A simple replication of the training data outperforms all methods.
 > For univariate methods, QDM tends to perform better than QME,